Senior Lecturer, Department of Tourism Management, Sabaragamuwa University of Sri Lanka

 “I’ve always been fascinated with hospitality, and the interactions between hosts and guests in tourism.
 AUT has academic staff who are known as experts in the area of my research interest and I was offered a Faculty of Culture and Society Doctoral Scholarship, so I didn’t have to think twice about choosing AUT.”

-Studying in New Zealand is a dream come true for him.
+Studying in New Zealand was a dream come true for him.

 “Since my childhood, I’ve had a very positive impression of New Zealand as a country, so New Zealand was on the top of my list of the countries where I wanted to study.”